mbari-org/gpdviz-sjs/README.md

 Download the latest executable JAR `gpdviz-x.y.z.jar` from https://github.com/gpdviz/gpdviz/releases/.

-To execute Gpdviz you will need a [Java runtime environment](https://www.java.com/) and access to a PostgreSQL server.
+To execute Gpdviz you will need a [Java runtime environment](https://www.java.com/), access to a PostgreSQL server, and ability to create a database and a user on that server for Gpdviz purposes.

 - Gpdviz expects a number of parameters for its regular execution.
-These parameters are to be indicated in a local `gpdviz.conf` file on the current directory.
+These parameters are to be indicated in a local `conf/gpdviz.conf` file.
 A template of such file, with a description of the various parameters, can be generated as follows:

         $ java -jar gpdviz-x.y.z.jar generate-conf

-- Edit `gpdviz.conf` as indicated.
+- Edit `conf/gpdviz.conf` as needed.

-- Create the database according to the relevant parameters in `gpdviz.conf`, e.g.:
+- Create the database and user indicated in `gpdviz.conf`, with the user being granted all privileges on the database.

-        $ psql -c 'create database gpdviz;' -U postgres

 - Execute the Gpdviz server: